adamskrodzki/claude-dev-example-use/project_spec.md

 - **Scalability**: Structure the database to accommodate future growth, such as adding new game features or new types of user data, without requiring major restructuring.
 Consider using Supabase's real-time capabilities to handle scaling needs dynamically.
 - **Testing**: Create unit and integration tests for database interactions, including handling of edge cases like duplicate records or failed transactions.
 Use a test database to isolate the testing environment from production data.

-### Deployment and CI/CD

-- **Continuous Integration/Continuous Deployment (CI/CD)**: Set up a CI/CD pipeline using tools like GitHub Actions to automate testing and deployment.
-Each new commit should trigger automated tests, and successful builds can be deployed to staging or production environments.
-- **Environment Management**: Maintain separate environments for development, staging, and production, each with distinct configurations.
-Use environment variables to manage secrets like API keys without hardcoding them.
-- **Monitoring and Logging**: Implement server-side logging (using tools like Winston) and set up monitoring for key performance indicators (KPIs).
-Use tools like LogRocket for frontend error tracking and performance monitoring.

 ## Development Flow

 The development process for the Space Invaders web application is divided into iterative sprints.
 Each sprint is designed to incrementally deliver functionality, refine features, and enhance code quality based on previous deliverables and feedback.